alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 and executing well on those ideas.

-To generate more ideas, solve more puzzles to see what's shown up in past puzzles.
+To generate more ideas, solve more puzzles to see what's shown up in past puzzles, and try similar things.

 To execute better, practice by solving more puzzles.

 Wait, This Seems Too Simple
 -----------------------------------------------------------------

 Nah, that's pretty much it.